Evenjine/New-3DS-94-exclusive-game-ratings/README.md

-根据Bilibili博主博van小哥哥的视频BV1HP411M7y4，他总结出了new系列限定的3ds所有游戏(可能还会有一些日区特别的小游戏基本不在考虑范围)，这94款new系列限定游戏，在国内外视频平台都有实机演示，根据本人多年游戏经验对这些游戏试玩视频进行鉴赏，每个都打出了星级，☆的为垃圾，★各方面都差不值得玩，★★游戏性比较差，★★★优质小众游戏，★★★★受众很多的优质游戏，★★★★★优质大作。
+Based on Bilibili content creator "博van小哥哥's" video BV1HP411M7y4, he summarized all the New 3DS exclusive games (excluding some very niche Japanese regional titles).
+There are 94 New 3DS exclusive games in total, with gameplay demonstrations available on YouTube.
+Drawing on my years of gaming experience, I've reviewed these gameplay videos and assigned a star rating to each:

+☆: Garbage
+★: Poor in all aspects, not worth playing
+★★: Gameplay is quite poor
+★★★: High-quality niche game
+★★★★: High-quality game with a broad audience
+★★★★★: High-quality masterpiece

-90.Xenoblade Chronicles 3D ★★★★★ 异度神剑
+90.Xenoblade Chronicles 3D ★★★★★
-82.The Binding of Isaac: Rebirth ★★★★★ 以撒：重生
+82.The Binding of Isaac: Rebirth ★★★★★
-47.Minecraft: New Nintendo 3DS Edition ★★★★★ 我的世界
+47.Minecraft: New Nintendo 3DS Edition ★★★★★
-25.Fire Emblem Warriors ★★★★ 火焰纹章：无双，割草游戏，因为是大牌子给4星
+25.Fire Emblem Warriors ★★★★ This is a Musou game (or 'Horde-slasher'), gets 4 stars because it's a major franchise.
-91.Za baindingu obu - Aizakku: Ribāsu ★★★★ 以撒：逆转，只有日文版
+91.Za baindingu obu - Aizakku: Ribāsu ★★★★ This game is only available in Japanese.
-7.Back in 1995 64 ★★★ 3D恐怖解密游戏，有英文版，游戏性尚可，喜欢玩恐怖游戏的不要错过
+7.Back in 1995 64 ★★★ A 3D Horror AVG game, available in English.
+The gameplay is decent, a must-play for horror game enthusiasts.
-87.War & Romance Visual Novel ★★★ 配音小说，日文配音，日英字幕
+87.War & Romance Visual Novel ★★★ Voice novel game, with Japanese voice acting and English or Japanese subtitles.
-88.Wind-up Knight 2 ★★★ 发条骑士
+88.Wind-up Knight 2 ★★★
-89.Without Escape ★★★ 解密游戏
+89.Without Escape ★★★ AVG
-57.Phasmophobia: Hall of Specters 3D ★★★ 恐鬼症 画面很糟糕，但是有人喜欢，steam高清版的比这个香太多
+57.Phasmophobia: Hall of Specters 3D ★★★ The graphics in this game are quite poor, but some people enjoy it.
+The HD version on Steam is significantly better, so I recommend playing it on PC.
 58.Physical Contact: 2048 ★★★
 59.Physical Contact: Picture Place ★★★
-48.Mini Mario and Friends amiibo Challenge(Amiibo required) ★★★ 迷你马里奥与朋友们的amiibo挑战，有amiibo才能玩
+48.Mini Mario and Friends amiibo Challenge(Amiibo required) ★★★
 60.Physical Contact: SPEED ★★★
-40.Hyperlight EX ★★★ 射击追逐类，非主流
+40.Hyperlight EX ★★★
-1.36 Fragments of Midnight ★★ 横板吃碎片的游戏，难度高游戏性差，无聊无趣。
+1.36 Fragments of Midnight ★★
-22.Doragonfangu - ryū-sha doran to toki no meikyū ★★ 游戏性一般，只有日文版
+22.Doragonfangu - ryū-sha doran to toki no meikyū ★★ This game has mediocre gameplay and is only available in Japanese.
-23.Doragonfangu Z - ryū-sha roze to yadorigi no meikyū ★★ 游戏性一般，只有日文版
+23.Doragonfangu Z - ryū-sha roze to yadorigi no meikyū ★★ Same as above.
-15.Cazzarion Adventureland ★★ 横板过关，有一定的游戏性但不多，不建议玩或者说谨慎玩
+15.Cazzarion Adventureland ★★
 71.Silver Falls 3 Down Stars ★★
 72.Sketchy Snowboarding ★★
 64.Pixel Hunter ★★
 67.Runbow Pocket ★★
 68.Runbow Pocket Deluxe Edition ★★
 56.Percy's Predicament Deluxe ★★
-61.Pinball Breakout ★★ 弹力球
+61.Pinball Breakout ★★ This is a pinball game.
 69.Scoop'n Birds ★★
 74.Small World Z ★★
 75.SNES Emulator(Virtual Console) ★★
 77.Stack 'em High ★★
-93.Zeus Quest Remastered ★★ 比较抽象的游戏
+93.Zeus Quest Remastered ★★ This is a relatively "abstract" game.
-43.Kai zo ku poppu ★★ 海贼王格斗
+43.Kai zo ku poppu ★★ This is a One Piece fighting game.
-44.Lifespeed ★★ 飞行游戏
+44.Lifespeed ★★ A flight game.
-46.Mama ni gēmu kakusareta ★★ 我妈妈把我的游戏藏起来了，只有日文
+46.Mama ni gēmu kakusareta ★★ This game is only available in Japanese.
+The Japanese name is ママにゲーム隠された，The English translation is Mama Hid My Game.
-4.Alter World ★ 独立开发游戏，有点美工但不多，游戏性很差，完全不值得玩
+4.Alter World ★
-6.B.O.O.L: Meistere Labyrinth-Rätsel ★ 垃圾“益智”游戏
+6.B.O.O.L: Meistere Labyrinth-Rätsel ★
 16.Christmas Night Archery ★
-26.FOUR BOMBS ★ 扫雷
+26.FOUR BOMBS ★ A Minesweeper game.
 27.Frutakia2 ★
 86.Vera Swings ★
-92.ZARA the Fastest Fairy ★ 跑酷
+92.ZARA the Fastest Fairy ★ A parkour game.
-28.Futuridium EP Deluxe ★ 垃圾音游
+28.Futuridium EP Deluxe ★ A rhythm game.
 35.Harold Reborn ★
 36.Harold's Walk ★
 37.Hit Ninja ★
 39.Horseshoe Crab Rescue! ★
 41.I.F.O ★
 49.Mitchaku  taisen 2048 ★
 50.Mitchaku taisen pikupure ★
 51.Mitchaku taisen supīdo ★
 63.Pirate Pop Plus ★
 65.Raining Coins ★
 66.RTO ★
 73.Slime Slayer ★
 76.Soccer Shootout ★
 78.Storm Chaser - Tornado Alley ★
 79.Super Destronaut 3D ★
 80.SWIPE ★
 81.TABLE TENNIS INFINITY ★
-53.Now I know my ABCs 2 ★ 英文字母学习，明显小孩子用的，画面不错
+53.Now I know my ABCs 2 ★
-45.Love Hero ☆ 类似FC小蜜蜂
+45.Love Hero ☆ A mini-game similar to Galaxian.
 29.Gal Galaxy Pain ☆
 42.Infinite Golf ☆
 30.GALAXY BLASTER ☆
 31.GALAXY BLASTER CODE RED ☆
 32.Games for Toddlers 2 ☆
 38.Hiyoko-mamire ☆
 33.GUIDE THE GHOST ☆
 34.Halloween Night Archery ☆
 62.PINK DOT BLUE DOT ☆
 52.NekoBop ☆
 54.Operation COBRA ☆
 55.PENGUIN HOP ☆
 70.Shoot The Ball ☆
 83.The Queen TV-Game 2 ☆
 84.Triple Breakout ☆
 85.Up Up Bot ☆
 94.ZIG ZAG GO ☆
 2.3D Retro Dungeon Puzzle Challenge ☆
 3.6180 the moon ☆
 5.Ascent of Kings ☆
-8.BlockForm ☆ 史上最低分的纯垃圾
+8.BlockForm ☆ The Worst-rated New 3DS exclusive game
 9.BLOK DROP CHAOS ☆
 10.Box Up ☆
 11.Breakout Defense 2 ☆
 12.Brick Race ☆
 13.BRICK THRU ☆
 14.Cazzarion ☆
 17.COLOR CUBES ☆
 18.CUP CRITTERS ☆
 19.Cycle of Eternity: Space Anomaly ☆
 20.DodgeBox ☆
 21.DON'T CRASH GO ☆
 24.FIFTEEN ☆

-总结：只有以下游戏值得玩，其他均为垃圾。
+Summary: Only the following games are worth playing; the rest are considered garbage.
+Xenoblade Chronicles 3D
+The Binding of Isaac: Rebirth
+Minecraft: New Nintendo 3DS Edition
+Fire Emblem Warriors
+Back in 1995 64

+Here's the translation:
+Summary: Only the following games are worth playing; the rest are considered garbage.
+Xenoblade Chronicles 3D
+The Binding of Isaac: Rebirth
+Minecraft: New Nintendo 3DS Edition
+Fire Emblem Warriors
-异度神剑、以撒：重生、我的世界、火焰纹章：无双、Back in 1995 64
+Back in 1995 64

-其中以撒、我的世界、Back in 1995为多平台游戏（可以在pc等平台玩），无双为割草游戏（不一定人人都喜欢），也就是说只有异度神剑才是真正无解且只能在new3ds或者new2ds上面游玩，如果你也不喜欢异度神剑，那好，直接买台老小三或者2ds就行了（不考虑裸眼3d的话，老小三亮度和视觉体验没有2ds轻松）。
+Among these, The Binding of Isaac, Minecraft, and Back in 1995 are multi-platform games (playable on PC and other systems).
+Fire Emblem Warriors is a "Musou" (horde-slasher) game, which not everyone enjoys.
+This means Xenoblade Chronicles 3D is arguably the only truly indispensable title that can only be played on a New 3DS or New 2DS.
+If you don't care for Xenoblade Chronicles 3D, then an older 3DS (or 2DS) will suffice (assuming you're not considering the naked-eye 3D, as the older 3DS's brightness and visual experience aren't as comfortable as the 2DS).